sergiy-petrov/orm/docs/entity-manager.rst

 ==============

 The EntityManager is the central access point to ORM functionality.
-It can be used to find, persist, flush and remove entities.
+It can be used to find, persist, remove, and flush entities.

 Using the EntityManager
 =======================